 We won’t normally re-advertise minor changes or alterations or ask you to re-display site notices.
 We may tell people who have commented on your application of any minor alterations but this will depend on the proposed changes.

 If you want to change or amend an application that is already registered, you need to first speak with the planning officer assigned to your case.
-You can find out who the planning officer is on the planning register
+You can find out who the planning officer is on the planning and building register

 If your changes are significant alterations or if the proposal is fundamentally unacceptable we may not be able to include your changes with your current application and we may refuse it or offer you an opportunity to withdraw it.

 Withdrawing your application

 If you withdraw your application before it’s determined, we’ll return the fee minus a deduction for the costs incurred.
 The refund amount will depend on whether the application is minor or major.
-You can find out if your application is minor or major on the application detail page of the planning register.
+You can find out if your application is minor or major on the application detail page of the planning and building register.

 For all applications registered longer than one week, we keep 30% of the planning application fee plus for every additional week before you withdraw the application:

 - 10% of the application fee for minor applications, or

 - 5% of the application fee for major applications

 Once we’ve made a decision on your application, you won’t receive a refund.

 If you withdraw your application before we’ve made a decision, you can submit a further application within six months without the need to pay another fee if:

 - the full fee was paid previously

 - your revised application is for the same character, description

 - your revised application is on the same site as your first application